 Writing about the world of whales

 Hope, the 25-metre-long blue whale skeleton, has transformed the Natural History Museum’s dazzling entrance hall.
-Last week I joined crowds of people gazing up at the blue-washed beast – the largest species that has ever lived – and considered the fact that before conservation efforts, our species nearly wiped it out.
+In November 2017 I joined crowds of people gazing up at the blue-washed beast – the largest species that has ever lived – and considered the fact that before conservation efforts, our species nearly wiped it out.

 But I was really here to see Whales: beneath the surface, an accompanying exhibition that showcases the Natural History Museum’s collection of whale and dolphin specimens, and tells the remarkable story of how cetaceans evolved from land mammals.

 Beneath the surface is the second recent Natural History Museum exhibition for which I’ve written the text.
 The first was Treasures of the Natural World, a collection of the Museum’s historical highlights that still enable scientists to make breakthroughs today.
-It began its world tour in Japan and is now heading for Singapore’s ArtScience Museum.
+It began its world tour in Japan and then headed for Singapore’s ArtScience Museum.

 For Whales, I worked from the well-developed content documents and hierarchy, alongside design plans, to create fact-rich and compelling text.
 My brief included writing to amaze and intrigue visitors, explaining complex ideas, encouraging action but not anthropomorphising the creatures.
 I really loved the vivid illustration work the Museum had commissioned from artist Sarah Maycock.